OpenZWave/open-zwave/website/KB/AppError.md

 #### MessageID 41

-This message usually indicates that the Application requested a WriteConfig, but OpenZWave either was not fully initilized, or had failed to start correctly.
+This message usually indicates that the Application requested a WriteConfig, but OpenZWave either was not fully initialized, or had failed to start correctly.
 Please only issue the WriteConfig once OpenZWave indicates it is operational via the Notification Callbacks.

-Best Practices is to call WriteConfig after recieving a "AllNodesQueried" or a "AllNodesQueriedSomeDead" notification and again and application shutdown time.
+Best Practices is to call WriteConfig after receiving a "AllNodesQueried" or a "AllNodesQueriedSomeDead" notification and again and application shutdown time.

 #### MessageID 48

 This message usually indicates that a incorrect serial port was specified when OpenZWave was started and we are instead talking to another device, and not a ZWave Controller.
 Please confirm the serial port is correct.

-If you occasionally recieve this message but OpenZWave is functioning correctly, it could indicate other problems and you should seek help on the [Google Groups list][1]
+If you occasionally receive this message but OpenZWave is functioning correctly, it could indicate other problems and you should seek help on the [Google Groups list][1]

 #### MessageID 79

 A Option was set by the application that OpenZWave does not support.
-You should confirm the options passed during the initilzation phase of OpenZWave (Refer to MessageID 6 above)
+You should confirm the options passed during the initialization phase of OpenZWave (Refer to MessageID 6 above)

+#### MessageID 89, 90

+The application sent a invalid System_Config Variable to the DoorLock CC.
+You should contact the developers of your application to investigate this issue.

+#### MessageID 91

+The application sent a invalid request to the EnergyProduction CC.
+You should contact the developers of your application to investigate this issue.

+#### MessageID 112

+The Application requested UserCode at position 0, which is invalid.
+Please report this issue to the developers of your application.

 [1]: https://groups.google.com/forum/#!forum/openzwave "OpenZWave Google Groups"